ThoreBor/Anki_Leaderboard/README.md

 # Anki Leaderboard
 Leaderboard for Anki 2.1

-This add-on creates a leaderboard that ranks all of its users by current streak, number of cards reviewed today and time spend studying today.
-You can also invite friends and just compete against them.
+This add-on ranks all of its users by the number of cards reviewed today, time spend studying today, current streak, reviews in the past 31 days and retention.
+You can also invite friends, join a group and join a country leaderboard.

 ## Installing
 Download the newest stable release on [AnkiWeb](https://ankiweb.net/shared/info/41708974).